Sofi-Tech/Sofi-Info/README.md

 ### DATA WE COLLECT

 By using the bot you understand, and consent us to, collect the following data:
 - Verify you by using IP Address to prevent alts and bad actors
-- Message content, reactions and total messages sent
+- Message content to run commands
-- Usernames, avatars, and discriminators
+- Username, email, and avatar
 - Guild channel and member count

 By visiting or logging in on to the website sofi.gg or any of its related domains or subdomains, we may collect the following data:
-- User ID and Name
+- User Id, Username and Email
 - IP Address

 ### HOW WE USE YOUR DATA